Monetary policy tools

 As the Reserve Bank of New Zealand – Te Pūtea Matua, our mandate is to create the conditions that promote full employment and maintain the purchasing power of your money into the future.

-The economic downturn caused by the COVID-19 pandemic has made it harder for us to achieve our mandate, with unemployment rising and inflation falling.
+The economic downturn caused by the COVID-19 pandemic in 2020 made it harder for us to achieve our mandate, with unemployment initially rising and inflation falling.

-In response, we are using a range of tools to lower interest rates and support the economy and jobs by encouraging households and businesses to spend and invest.
+In response, we used a range of tools to lower interest rates and support the economy and the labour market by encouraging households and businesses to spend and invest.

-Our actions create an environment that supports economic recovery by encouraging households and businesses to spend and invest when they feel more confident to do so.
+Our actions created an environment that supports economic recovery by encouraging households and businesses to spend and invest when they feel more confident to do so.

-Without these actions, it is likely the economic downturn would be more severe, leading to higher unemployment and forcing more businesses to close for good.
+Without these actions, it is likely the economic downturn would have been more severe, leading to higher unemployment and forcing more businesses to close for good.

 We have traditionally used the official cash rate (OCR) to control inflation and maximise employment.

 The OCR influences the price of borrowing money in New Zealand and provides us with a way of influencing the level of activity and inflation in the economy.

-To provide extra support for the economy in response to the unprecedented uncertainty and downturn caused by the COVID-19 pandemic, we began considering and using other tools to lower interest rates.
+To provide extra support for the economy in response to the downturn caused by the COVID-19 pandemic, we began considering and using other tools to lower interest rates.

 Our seven-member Monetary Policy Committee makes the final decision on whether other tools are needed, and if so, which ones and when.
 The committee evaluates each tool against a set of principles to decide which one is best to achieve our inflation and employment mandate.

-In March 2020, we announced the OCR would remain at 0.25 percent for the next 12 months.
+In March 2020, we announced the OCR would remain at 0.25% for the next 12 months.
 This is an example of forward guidance and provides an assurance to households and businesses about the future path of interest rates, giving them some certainty around their spending and investment plans.